 Directors are elected by a plurality of the votes of shares present, in person or by proxy, and entitled to vote on the election of Directors at a meeting at which a quorum is present.
 An abstention or a broker non-vote has the same effect as a vote against a Director nominee, as each abstention or broker non-vote would be one less vote in favor of a Director nominee.
 Your broker or other nominee will not be able to vote your shares with respect to the election of Directors if you have not provided directions to your broker.
 We strongly encourage you to submit your proxy card and exercise your right to vote as a shareholder.
 Holders of common shares have no cumulative voting rights.
-If any of the nominees listed on pages 7 through 11 becomes unable or declines to serve as a Director, each properly signed proxy card will be voted for another person recommended by the Board.
+If any of the nominees listed in the "Proposal 1 - Election of Board of Directors" section of this proxy statement becomes unable or declines to serve as a Director, each properly signed proxy card will be voted for another person recommended by the Board.
 However, we have no reason to believe that this will occur.

-Because the vote to approve Named Executive Officer compensation is advisory, there is technically no minimum vote requirement for the proposal.
-An abstention or broker non-vote will have no effect on the proposal as the abstention or broker non-vote will not be counted in determining the number of votes cast.
+Because the vote to approve Named Executive Officer compensation is advisory, there is technically no minimum vote requirement for these proposals.
+An abstention or broker non-vote will have no effect on these proposals as the abstention or broker non-vote will not be counted in determining the number of votes cast.

-The affirmative vote of holders of at least a majority of the shares cast, in person or by proxy, is necessary for approval of the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm.
-Because the proposal to ratify the appointment of Ernst & Young LLP is considered "routine," your broker or other nominee will be able to vote your shares with respect to this proposal without your instructions.
+The affirmative vote of holders of at least a majority of the shares cast, in person or by proxy, is necessary for approval of the ratification of the appointment of EY as our independent registered public accounting firm.
+Because the proposal to ratify the appointment of EY is considered "routine," your broker or other nominee will be able to vote your shares with respect to this proposal without your instructions.
 An abstention will have no effect on these proposals as the abstention will not be counted in determining the number of votes cast.